coleifer/peewee/docs/peewee/sqlite.rst

    .. method:: pause()

-      Block until the writer thread finishes its current work, then disconnect it.
-The calling thread takes over direct database access.
+      Block until the writer thread finishes its current work, then disconnect it so another connection may write to the database directly.
+While paused, writes submitted through the queue raise ``WriterPaused``.
 Must be followed by a call to :meth:`~SqliteQueueDatabase.unpause`.

    .. method:: unpause()